Selfloops91/swikrity-demo/README.md

 # swikrity-demo
-This is my first git repository
+This is my first Git Repository.
+Author-swikrity